MasterChef Australia alumni and season four winner Andy Allen is the epitome of what television’s greatest cooking show is all about.

 Throughout his time on the show he read, researched, watched, listened and saw every moment as an opportunity to learn and hone his skills.
 After eight months in lockdown on the sort of rapid culinary apprenticeship home cooks could only dream of, he was crowned winner of MasterChef Australia (the youngest winner at the time) with a thirst to continue to learn as much as he could.

-Since then, he’s continued throwing himself headfirst into a variety of challenges – authoring his first cookbook, The Next Element and at the same time started to work part time as a cook at the bustling Sydney café Three Blue Ducks.
+Since then, Andy has continued throwing himself headfirst into a variety of challenges – authoring his first cookbook, The Next Element and at the same time started to work part time as a cook at the bustling Sydney café Three Blue Ducks.

-Andy has also presented television shows with fellow MasterChef Australia alumni Ben Milbourne, including Andy And Ben Eat Australia, and Andy And Ben Eat The World, and co-hosted Farm To Fork and more recently, Three Blue Ducks for Network 10.
+Andy has also presented television shows including Andy And Ben Eat Australia, Andy And Ben Eat The World, Farm To Fork and Three Blue Ducks.

 Andy's love for food revolves around knowing where his produce comes from, being as sustainable as possible and making sure each dish is bursting with flavour.